1. Home

 There are two primary types of camera sensors used in digital cameras:

 a) CCD (Charge-Coupled Device): CCD sensors use a complex process to convert light into digital signals.
-They were widely used in earlier digital cameras but have become less common in recent years.
+CCD sensors were popular in earlier digital cameras due to their high image quality.
+However, they consume more power and are slower than CMOS sensors, making them less common in modern devices.

 b) CMOS (Complementary Metal-Oxide-Semiconductor): CMOS sensors have gained popularity and are now the most common type of sensor used in digital cameras.
 As well, it is also used in other electronics gadgets such as phones and tablets and more.
 They offer several advantages, including lower power consumption, faster readout speeds, and better noise performance.